alexweeman28/trumanshow-gnuradio/README.md

 ```

 ## Installing GNU Radio
-Several options exist, but the **best** option is to use the provided script for downloading and installing the host of software packages required for gnuradio:
+Several options exist, but the **best** option is to use the provided script for downloading and installing the host of software packages required for gnuradio.
+See the details on this page:

 http://gnuradio.org/redmine/projects/gnuradio/wiki/InstallingGRFromSource#Using-the-build-gnuradio-script